Weltraumschaf/minivm/README.md

 [![Build Status](https://travis-ci.org/Weltraumschaf/minivm.svg?branch=master)](https://travis-ci.org/Weltraumschaf/minivm)

 A minimalistic language with virtual machine written in [Rust][rust-lang].
+[How to from Terrence Parr][parr-how-to] how to write a virtual machine.

 The purpose of this project is to get in touch with [Rust][rust-lang].

 ## Source Code Syntax

 ### Scanner Grammar (Regular)